-Pyrethrin insecticides are derived from two daisies (Chrysanthemum cinerariifolium and C. coccineum) that contain nerve toxins which kill insects on contact.
-They are approved for organic use, but as with all garden chemicals, you should be careful to apply them according to the label directions and only when necessary.
+As with all garden chemicals, you should be careful to apply according to the label directions and only when necessary.

-Alternatively, you can use an alcohol extraction process to obtain pyrethrin.
-Soak 1 cup of packed, fresh flowerheads in 1/8 cup of 70% isopropyl alcohol.
-Let the container sit overnight (covered).
-The next day, strain the mixture through a cheesecloth and store the homemade extract in a tightly sealed container.
-To use, mix with up to 4 quarts of water and spray.
+Alternatively, you can use an alcohol extraction process to obtain pyrethrin from the flowers.
+Soak 1 cup of packed, fresh flower heads in 1/8 cup of 70% isopropyl alcohol.
+Cover the container and let it sit overnight.
+The next day, strain the mixture through a cheesecloth and store the homemade extract in a tightly sealed and labeled container.